Last Updated on December 6, 2020 by ellduclos

 A lot of group boards aren’t niche related and have hundreds of collaborators with random content being pinned to that group board.
 This also messes with Pinterest SEO.

-Here’s the thing, impressions are nice BUT, they don’t matter.
+Here’s the thing, impressions are nice…BUT they don’t matter.
 An impression isn’t blog traffic.
-You could have millions of Pinterest views but, if you aren’t pinning strategically then that will probably equal very little blog traffic.
+You could have millions of Pinterest views, but if you aren’t pinning strategically then those impressions will equal very little blog traffic.